IDSIA/brainstorm/docs/walkthrough.rst

 Additionally we would like to save the network every time the validation accuracy improves, so we add a hook for this too.
-We tell the hook that another hook named 'validation' is logging something called 'Accuracy' and that the network should be saved at any time that its value is at its maximum.
+We tell the hook that another hook named 'validation' is logging something called 'Accuracy' and that the network should be saved whenever this value is at its maximum.

 .. code-block:: python